 As mentioned, LLMs forced the EU to extend its draft.
 The Act now has a dedicated chapter for general-purpose AI models (Article 3(63)), split into two tiers depending on compute used during training:

 Being classified as a GPAI provider has significant compliance impact.
-Luckily for agent builders, these obligations sit with model providers, not with you.
+For agent builders, these obligations sit with model providers, not with you.
 Using Claude doesn’t make you responsible for Claude’s systemic risks.
 Since the threshold is based on compute, only substantial fine-tuning could make you a GPAI provider: at least one-third of the original training compute.
 Most enterprise fine-tuning doesn’t come close.
-And with LLMs, it turns out most customization happens through context engineering anyway.
+And with LLMs, most customization happens through context engineering anyway.

 RAG and prompt engineering don’t count.
 The July 2025 guidelines clarify that only significant modifications to the model weights trigger provider obligations.
 RAG, prompt engineering, orchestration, tool-calling frameworks don’t reach that bar.
 If you’re building an agentic platform with context engineering, you’re a distributor, not a provider.